 - Assembling a comprehensive suite of documents for the Buyer’s due diligence,

-- Structuring the deal to align with your financial goals and navigating the complex tax environment specific to the Golden State.
+- Structuring the deal to align with your financial goals and navigating the complex tax environment specific to California.

-Why Consult Tax Planning When Selling a Business?
+Why Consult a Tax Planner When Selling a Business?

 Understanding the nuances of: